custom-cards/upcoming-media-card/.github/ISSUE_TEMPLATE/card-issues.md

 **Describe the Bug**
 A clear and concise description of what the bug is.

+**Components**
+Indicate what component/s you're using for the card and if the issue exists with multiple.

 **The Error**
 Copy and paste the full error from Home Assistant

-**Indicate if you followed all steps in the [troubleshooting doc](https://github.com/custom-cards/upcoming-media-card/blob/master/troubleshooting.md)**
+**Indicate if you followed all steps in the troubleshooting doc (https://github.com/custom-cards/upcoming-media-card/blob/master/troubleshooting.md)**

-Well, did you?
+**What information was found after following the troubleshooting guide?**

 **Home Assistant Version**
 What version of HA are you running?